Organized crime in London, Ontario: H-Block

-Longtime London street gang that has operates in a significant area south of Victoria Drive on the North-east side of the city, they have been involved in several high-profile incidents since the group's creation.
+Longtime London street gang that operates in a significant area south of Victoria Drive on the North-east side of the city, they have been involved in several high-profile incidents since the group's creation.

 Outlaws Motorcycle Club

 The Outlaws are the second largest outlaw motorcycle club in Canada, with 21 active chapters as of 2022, The Outlaws arrived in Canada in 1977 and gained a chapter in London, Ontario after the Satan's Choice "Patched-over" a number of their chapters.
 It has been involved in several charity events as well as several incidents.

 Juggalo Gang

-The Juggalo Gang is a London, Ontario-based street gang, that borrows the Insane Clown Posse fans namesake.
+The Juggalo Gang is a London, Ontario-based street gang, that borrows the name of Insane Clown Posse fans.
 It shares no connection with the band, The group commonly paints their faces and wield items such as hatchets.
 According to the London Police Service this group is involved in violent crime and is one of the active street gangs currently being viewed by authorities.